Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 I don't need a history lesson.

-The question is whether you communicate with them, not whether you control them.
+The question is: whether you communicate with them, not whether you control them.

-Do you communicate with them and will you provide those communities?
+Do you communicate with them?

-We make a request.
+You make a request.

 But see, here's the thing.

-You come in here and you lodge this attack that it's a conspiracy theory that there is coordinated law fair against Trump, and then when we say, fine, just give us the documents, give us the correspondence, and then if it's a conspiracy theory, that will be evident.
+And then when we say, fine, just give us the documents, give us the correspondence, and then if it's a conspiracy theory, that will be evident.

-But when you say, Well, we'll take your request, and then we'll we'll sort of work it through the DOJ's accommodation process.
+But when you say, well, we'll take your request and then we'll sort of work it through the DOJ's accommodation process, then you're actually advancing the very dangerous conspiracy theory that you're concerned about.

-Anyway, Congressman Matt Gates Florida joins us now.
+Anyway, Congressman Matt Gates, Florida, joins us now.

 You've had some pretty fine moments in Congress.